-Female and male faculty were equally likely to be biased against the female candidate.
+Female and male faculty were equally likely to be biased against women.

 In another study, this time looking at class and gender bias in hiring, researchers sent applications to elite jobs at U.S law firms.

-They created two fictitious candidates, matched on all characteristics except sex and class indicators.
+They created two fictitious candidates, matched on all characteristics except gender and class indicators.

 Here’s what they found: